Several communities in the Chicago region have developed climate action plans. These plans typically include mitigation and adaptation strategies.

 In northern Indiana and northern Illinois, the technical reports referenced in the Chicago Climate Action Plan will be useful.

-university climate action plans
+university climate action plans in Illinois

 Many universities have developed climate action plans; here are a few of them. (this is an incomplete list)